vando026/surgeon/README.md

 ### Column methods

-Surgeon makes it easier to work with columns by providing methods.
+Surgeon provides methods to make it easier to work with columns.
 For example, `val.sessSummary.d3SessSummary.lifeFirstRecvTimeMs` is a of class `TimeMsCol` with `stamp` and `sec` methods.